-Negative mental conditions or pathological processes in psyche or soul are a direct inner manifestation of a traumatic experience as the main cause of human problems.
-Pathological processes in psyche will create pathological processes in body and a pathological attitude towards God.
-Most therapeutic systems study and treat different kinds of pathological processes at the level of the soul and spirit, but little has been said about a healthy soul and a healthy spirit.
-Therefore, before dealing with the pathology, it would be advisable to define a healthy condition for the soul and spirit.
-I will also add some ideas about the healthy body.
+Negative mental conditions or pathological processes in the psyche or soul are a direct inner manifestation of a traumatic experience as the leading cause of human problems.
+Pathological processes in the psyche will create pathological processes in the body and a pathological attitude toward God.
+Most therapeutic systems study and treat different pathological processes at the soul and spirit level, but little has been said about a healthy soul and a healthy spirit.
+Therefore, before dealing with the pathology, defining a healthy condition for the soul and spirit would be advisable.
+I will also add some ideas about a healthy body.

 A HEALTHY BODY

-It is not difficult to define a healthy body since it can be measured with different instruments.
-A healthy body is usually one which is not under the influence of any of the pathological processes we call illnesses.
-Adding to this definition, I would say a healthy body is one which is functioning well at any age.
+It is easy to define a healthy body since it can be measured with different instruments.
+A healthy body is usually not influenced by any pathological processes we call illnesses.
+Adding to this definition, a healthy body functions well at any age.
 A healthy physical body functions during all periods of human life, although in accordance with age.
-Some spiritual teachings, from my point of view, over stress the importance of physical abilities.
-Some go as far as the idea of immortality of the physical body as a sign of spiritual realisation, and treat ageing as an illness.
-I think that ageing is a natural process, but it is not natural to have a completely dysfunctional body, at least for the activities suitable for a certain age.
+From my point of view, some spiritual teachings overstress the importance of physical abilities.
+Some go as far as the idea of the immortality of the physical body as a sign of spiritual realization and treat aging as an illness.
+Aging is a natural process, but it is not natural to have a completely dysfunctional body, at least for activities suitable for a certain age.
 It is only natural to be able to move, even at a very old age.
-The body can stay flexible and strong, although the objective physical abilities of an old person will be much different from the abilities of a young one.
+The body can stay flexible and strong, although the objective physical abilities of an older person will be much different from the abilities of a young one.

 A HEALTHY PSYCHE

-Similar to the physical body which is not considered healthy only in the absence of illness, a healthy soul is not only the one which is free of negative thoughts and emotions.
-A model of "Soul states" described by Martyn Carruthers in a system of personal growth called "Soulwork" is rather complete model of a healthy soul.
+Similar to the physical body, which is not considered healthy only in the absence of illness, a healthy soul is not only one that is free of negative thoughts and emotions.
+A model of “soul states” described by Martyn Carruthers in a system of personal growth called Soulwork is rather a complete model of a healthy soul.
 It is the closest verbal description of a subjective inner experience that we usually call the experience of a soul.
 I will add a few more important characteristics to this model.
 So, these are the characteristics of a person with a healthy soul or psyche.

 1. The awareness of original identity

-An individual with a healthy soul is primarily characterized by the awareness of who he/she really is.
-Such awareness can be directly expressed by the phrase "I am myself".
-The person is aware that his or her original identity is always the same, regardless of the role played at the moment.
-Such a person knows that he/she is a soul, self or atman.
-When someone says "I am myself", this does not mean changeable temporary identities used as roles, but the primal unchanged identity.
-The soul is independent of the physical body and the person has a feeling he/she has always existed as a soul.
+An individual with a healthy soul is primarily characterized by the awareness of who they really are.
+Such understanding can be directly expressed by the phrase “I am myself.”
+The person is aware that their original identity is always the same, regardless of the role played at the moment.
+Such a person knows they are a soul, self, or atman.
+When someone says, “I am myself,” this does not mean changeable temporary identities used as roles, but the primal unchanged identity.
+The soul is independent of the physical body, and the person feels they have always existed as a soul.
 If we know who we are, we can live and act from within ourselves.
-We will not have a need to identify ourselves with phoney or unsuitable roles.
-An individual who knows who he/she is, will be able to accept himself/herself for who he/she truly is.
+We will not need to identify ourselves with phony or unsuitable roles.
+An individual who knows who they are will be able to accept themselves for who they are.

 2. Possibility to intentionally influence inner states of mind

-A person with a healthy soul will not resist any content of his/her mind and will not stay in an unwanted condition, either.
-A mentally healthy individual does not personally produce obstacles to the realization of his/her own desires or goals.
-The world of a mentally healthy person is full of desirable mental contents, positive thoughts and emotions.
-When negative mental conditions do occur, such an individual will know how to turn them into positive ones.
-A mentally healthy person has got the ability to intentionally influence the contents of his/her own mind.
+A person with a healthy soul will not resist any content of their mind and will not stay in an unwanted condition, either.
+A mentally healthy individual does not personally produce obstacles to realizing their desires or goals.
+The world of a mentally healthy person is full of desirable mental content, positive thoughts, and emotions.
+When harmful mental conditions do occur, such an individual will know how to turn them into positive ones.
+A mentally healthy person can intentionally influence the contents of their mind.

 3. The inner connectedness

-A healthy soul is also characterized by a condition of inner connectedness, enabling free communication between all its aspects.
-It means that one can communicate easily with his/her subconscious and higher conscious.
-Such a person is also able to verbally communicate in a clear way and can easily adjust to the type of reality of another being, be it human or not.
-A person with a healthy soul tries to listen to and understand another person's message and is able to translate their reality models into his/her own language.
+A healthy soul is also characterized by inner connectedness, enabling free communication between all its aspects.
+It means one can communicate easily with one’s subconscious and higher consciousness.
+Such a person can also communicate verbally and easily adjust to the reality of another being, be it human or not.
+A person with a healthy soul tries to listen to and understand another person’s message and can translate their reality models into their own language.
 Such a person is not limited by language or words and understands the message regardless of its form.

 4. A sense of wholeness

 A healthy soul is complete.
-The experience of wholeness is accompanied by full consciousness of all the aspects of one's "Self" and a possibility of integrating all the identities or fragments of one's personality into one.
-A healthy soul or psyche is also characterized by a balance of the male and female principles, parent and teacher figures, inner child and the mature person, as well as the awareness of all the other characteristic archetypes of one's own psyche.
+The experience of wholeness is accompanied by full consciousness of all the aspects of one’s “Self” and the possibility of integrating all the identities or fragments of one’s personality into one.
+A healthy soul or psyche is also characterized by a balance of the male and female principles, parent and teacher figures, inner child and mature person, and awareness of all the other characteristic archetypes of one’s psyche.
 A whole person is independent and able to make decisions.
-Such an individual knows how to deal with conflicts between his/her own parts and can also discover in himself/herself certain characteristics or resources needed for the realization of different goals.
+Such an individual knows how to deal with conflicts between their own parts and can also discover in themselves specific characteristics or resources needed to realize different goals.

-Apart from the awareness of one's own identity, a healthy psyche enables one to create a positive feeling about one's own values.
+Apart from awareness of one’s identity, a healthy psyche enables one to create a positive feeling about one’s values.
 Such people are aware of their relationship with the environment and regard it from the aspect of their self-confidence.
 They are also aware of their limits in space; they respect themselves and demand the same from other people.
-Their actions and decisions will be clear, responsible and honest.
-In other words - they will show integrity.
+Their actions and decisions will be transparent, responsible, and honest.
+In other words – they will show integrity.

 6. The awareness of goals and the meaning of one’s own life

-A healthy soul is aware of the fact that it creates its own life and takes full responsibility for this.
-A healthy soul knows that creating one's life begins with the realization of one's goals and continually tries to become aware of them.
-Such individuals are aware of the fact that the meaning of their lives cannot be something outside of the boundaries of their own being.
+A healthy soul is aware that it creates its own life and takes full responsibility for this.
+A healthy soul knows that creating one’s life begins with realizing one’s goals and continually trying to become aware of them.
+Such individuals are aware that the meaning of their lives cannot be something outside of the boundaries of their being.
 The meaning of their lives also cannot become something they do not wish to become.
-They are aware of their highest potentials and always try to use them - they do not expect the outer world to solve their problems, to fulfil them or realize their goals.
+They are aware of their highest potentials and always try to use them – they do not expect the outer world to solve their problems, fulfill them, or realize their goals.

 7. Love for oneself and others

-8. The possibility to evaluate one's experiences, relationships and life
+8. The possibility of evaluating one’s experiences, relationships, and life

-In order to fill our mind with positive contents, our subconscious must be cleared from all the suppressed negativity.
-Our higher conscious, at the same time, has to be connected with our conscious mind, enabling us to have a meaningful life.
-The connection with our higher consciousness will also provide us a way for evaluating our experiences and actions in a correct and natural way.
-The soul is a kind of perfect matrix used for evaluating our life in accordance with the ideals within, and not outside of us.
-The soul, therefore, has a practical value in the therapeutic process, because it can represent the starting or finishing point for a therapeutic intervention.
+To fill our minds with positive content, our subconscious must be cleared of all the suppressed negativity.
+At the same time, our higher consciousness has to be connected with our conscious mind, enabling us to have a meaningful life.
+Connecting with our higher consciousness will also allow us to evaluate our experiences and actions correctly and naturally.
+The soul is a perfect matrix for assessing our life according to the ideals within and not outside of us.
+The soul, therefore, has a practical value in the therapeutic process because it can represent the starting or finishing point for a therapeutic intervention.

 9. The awareness of creative emptiness as a soul’s original essence

-Apart from the awareness of one's primal identity and goals, the meaning of life and the possibility of correct evaluation of one's life, a healthy soul is characterized by the awareness of creative emptiness as the soul's original essence.
+Apart from the awareness of one’s primal identity and goals, the meaning of life, and the possibility of correct evaluation of one’s life, a healthy soul is characterized by the awareness of creative emptiness as the soul’s original essence.
 So, after establishing healthy forms of existence, we come to non-existence.
 Everything manifested has its source in a nonmanifested world.
-It is important to have an experience of non-manifested self because it gives a sense of balance to a person.
-Without the experience of nonmanifested aspect of our soul we tend to cling to the manifested world.
-We become too important to ourselves and our egos inflate.
-We cannot dissociate from ourselves properly and, therefore, we cannot be creative.
+It is essential to experience a non-manifested self because it gives a sense of balance to a person.
+Without the experience of the non-manifested aspect of our soul, we tend to cling to the manifested world.
+We become too vital to ourselves, and our egos inflate.
+We cannot dissociate from ourselves properly, so we cannot be creative.

-This aspect of a healthy soul is not so widely known and that is why it deserves a special attention.
-A number of spiritual schools mention that the primal essence of our soul is creative emptiness, but probably the most well known story about this kind of understanding is the one coming from the tradition of Chinese Zen Buddhism.
+This aspect of a healthy soul is not so widely known, which is why it deserves special attention.
+Several spiritual schools mention that the primal essence of our soul is creative emptiness, but probably the.
+Still, probably the most well-known story about this kind of understanding comes from the tradition of Chinese Zen Buddhism.
 This anecdote tells us about Hui Neng (637-713), the sixth patriarch of Chinese Zen, who started as an illiterate Cantonese peasant and later became the head of a Buddhist monastery.

-Hui Neng's first spiritual experience was rather spontaneous.
-It has happened while he was working in a field where he heard someone reciting sutras, the holy Buddhist texts.
-Soon after that, he went to a nearby monastery to ask about his experience and get further instructions.
+Hui Neng’s first spiritual experience was rather spontaneous.
+While he was working in a family-owned shop, he heard a passer-by reciting verses from the Diamond Sutra, one of the holy Buddhist texts.
+Soon after, he went to a nearby monastery to ask about his experience and get further instructions.
 Because of his modest origin, the patriarch arranged for him to work in the monastery kitchen and stable.
-After some time the patriarch announced that he was soon going to die and was looking for a successor who would also succeed all the symbols of his position.
-This honor was to be given to the person who was able to express the essence of his understanding of Zen, using the form of a short poem.
-One of the monks, who was expected to be the patriarch successor, was the first to try.
+After some time, the patriarch announced that he would soon die and was looking for a successor who would also succeed all the symbols of his position.
+This honor was to be given to the person who could express the essence of his understanding of Zen using the form of a short poem.
+One of the monks, who was expected to be the patriarch’s successor, was the first to try.
 According to Allan Watts, his poem went something like this: